How to Build a 10/10 Playbook

 Reminder: you’ll also get notified when buyers access resources in Accord!

-7. Define key stakeholders
+7. Define Key Stakeholders

 Use the Team tab in Accord to uncover all the stakeholders who need to be involved for the deal or implementation to go successfully.